-Source: US Bureau of Labour Statistics, as of 13/07/2021.
+Source: US Bureau of Labor Statistics, as of 07/13/2021.
+Data reflects month-over-month percent change.

 The exception is used cars, which remained the biggest-contributing subcategory through June.
 It rose 10.5% m/m, its largest monthly increase on record, accounting for more than a third of the headline gain.^{xxvi} Several factors may be at work, including rental car companies rebuilding inventory and semiconductor shortages hampering new vehicle production, but it seems unlikely to us that used car prices will keep shooting higher indefinitely.
 Volatile energy prices also contributed strongly to June's monthly uptick.
 In our view, CPI's rise will slow before long, as reopening-impacted categories fade.